MDK-Packs/CB_Lab4Layer/README.md

 __Note:__ this is work in progress and there are several gaps that we will close in the near future:

-Output Projects are currently manually configured for MDK (uVision).
-In future, the Board pack should define the configuration of example projects as the board may have on-board debug adapters.
+Output projects are currently manually configured for MDK (uVision).
+In future, the Board pack should define the debug configuration of example projects.
+Board may have on-board debug adapters and therefore the configuration depends on the target board that is used.

 The various projects are based on [__software packs that public available__](./Pack.md).